Respirator diplomacy of Taiwan: Background

 It also launched a hospital ship through the Pacific, providing ventilators and masks to nations unable to obtain medical support from other sources, like Palau.

 In July 2021, Taiwan donated 150,000 masks to the Brazilian state of Goiás.

 Diplomatic endowment

 On 1 April 2020, President Tsai Ing-wen announced that Taiwan would donate 10 million masks to countries severely affected by the pandemic, including America and Europe, along with any other nation that has established full diplomatic relations with Taiwan.

 According to the Taiwanese Foreign Ministry, as of July 2021, more than 54 million masks had been donated to over 80 countries since early 2020.

 Reactions

 Reactions from the European Union

-The President of the European Commission, Ursula von der Leyen, send a message on Twitter to thank the contributions made by Taiwan.
+The President of the European Commission, Ursula von der Leyen, sent a message on Twitter to thank Taiwan for the contributions it made.